 Autosomal dominant polycystic kidney disease (ADPKD), also sometimes more vaguely referred to as "adult polycystic kidney disease", is as the name would suggest, a hereditary form of adult cystic renal disease.

-The avascular plane of Brodel is the section of renal parenchyma in the posterior kidney that is relatively avascular.
-The reason for its relative avascularity is that it represents the plane where the renal artery branches meet.
+The avascular plane of Brodel is the section of renal parenchyma between 2/3 anterior and 1/3 posterior kidney on the cross-section that is relatively avascular.
+The reason for its relative avascularity is that it represents the plane where the anterior and posterior segmental renal artery branc...

 Azoospermia refers to complete absence of sperm in the semen.
 It accounts for 5-10% of male infertility 1.